Step 1

 • Beans and lentils

-• Tea leaves (no tea bags)
+• Tea leaves and paper tea bags

 • Corn cobs, corn husks and popcorn kernels